pivotal/docs-platform-automation/docs/tasks.md

 Optionally, also downloads the latest stemcell for that product.

 Downloads are cached, so files are not re-downloaded each time.
+When downloading from Pivnet,
+the cached file is verified
+using the Pivnet checksum
+to validate the integrity of that file.
+If it does not, the file re-downloaded.
+When downloading from s3,
+the cached file is not-verified, as there is no checksum from the s3 API to use.

 Outputs can be persisted to an S3-compatible blobstore using a `put` to an appropriate resource for later use with the [`download-product-s3`][download-product-s3],